Elchin-393/Elcin/README.md

 ### Hi there 👋

-My name is Elcin, and I love programming and I am very passionate on constantly developing myself in this fied, on top of that I am interested in Backend and Frontend.
+My name is Elcin, and I love programming and I am very passionate about developing myself in this fied consistently, on top of that I am interested in Backend and Frontend.

 - 🔭 I am currently working on [BestFlix](https://best-flix.netlify.app/) by building new features and optimizing the codebase.
-- 🌱 I recently built Full Stack web application it is movie website, it allows users to log in and add their movies along with applying
+- 🌱 I recently built Full Stack movie web application that allows users to log in securely and add their movies along with applying full
-     - CRUD operations over their movies, you can check it out [here](https://best-flix.netlify.app/).
+     - CRUD operations over their movies list, you can check it out [here](https://best-flix.netlify.app/).